gromprops/Helldivers-2-Stratagem-Tacpad/README.md

 <ul>
 <li>Open the back Tacpad casing by unscrewing the four screws.</li>
 <li>Locate the wireless module slot and 4-pin connector socket shown below:</li>
-<li>Position the wireless module into .</li>
+<li>Position the wireless module into its slot with the antenna facing  <i>up</i>.
+The left edge of the module should slide into a small notch in the wall of the Tacpad housing.</li>
-<li>Press and hold the reset button on the back next to the USB plug while switching on the Tacpad.</li>
+<li>Plug the module cable into the socket.</li>
 <li>A USB storage device called RP2350 should appear on the connected computer.</li>
 <li>Drag the .uf2 file into the USB storage device.
 Once the transfer is complete, the Tacpad will automatically boot with the new firmware.</li>
 </ul>